 The hub also provides a venue and facilities for relevant charities and organisation to arrange private consultation discussions with clients and small groups; give talks and presentations; Since its launch, a range of organisations have benefitted from the space, including:

-For more information about the Life Hub, contact Laura Evans (Health and Wellbeing Librarian) on 01437 775898 or email: email@example.com
+For more information about the Life Hub, contact Laura Evans (Library Development Officer) on 01437 776639 or email: firstname.lastname@example.org

 We have also compiled a list of some useful health and wellbeing websites which can be used to support the work of the Life Hub.